 High attrition rates: Often the result of poor customer experience across channels

 A common area of companies’ marketing efforts that tends to lead to a high attrition rate (along with declining bottom lines and a worsening brand reputation) is the lack of a concerted, consent-oriented, front-end customer experience strategy.

 As we’ve discussed (quite often), customer identity needs to be the nucleus of your marketing program.
 In other words, all marketing activities should revolve around and take into account everything you know about customers— and inform your CX efforts.

 Your CX strategy and efforts to lower your customer attrition rate go hand in hand.

-For instance, how you manage and leverage customer data across channels — ads, emails, social media — impacts both the way your customers and prospects perceive your brand, especially compared to competitors, and purchasing decisions your buyer audience makes.
+For instance, how you manage and leverage customer data across channels — ads, emails, social media — impacts both the way your target audience perceive your business (especially compared to competitors) and their purchasing decisions.

-Regarding existing customers, they buy based on a variety of factors.
-But the experiences they have with your brand is arguably one of the most significant factors.
+Regarding your existing customers, they buy based on a variety of factors.
+But the experiences they have with your company is arguably one of the most significant factors.

 In very basic terms:

 - A high-quality CX can compel customers to buy repeatedly and extend subscriptions.